 As the response to the massive disaster happened by FANI, HBT started its intervention through a strategic framework.
-The short and long term of plan of actions were designed as the preparedness and restoration measures and HBT team and the volunteers worked in close coordination with communities, local governments and other voluntary organizations.
+The short and long term plan of actions were designed for the preparedness and restoration measures and HBT team and the volunteers worked in close coordination with communities, local governments and other voluntary organizations.

 FANI Preparedness Activities: